Enugu (city): Education

 Enugu has three main tertiary institutions: the Enugu State University of Science & Technology (ESUT); the University of Nigeria, Nsukka Campus (UNN)and Enugu Campus (UNEC); and the Institute of Management and Technology (IMT).
 Another notable tertiary institution in Enugu State is the Federal Cooperative College, Oji River (FCCO).
-Godfrey Okoye University, Caritas University, Renaissance University, Coal City university, Novena University, Esut Business School.
+Godfrey Okoye University, Caritas University, Renaissance University, Coal City university, Esut Business School.

 The city is also home to Our Saviour Institute of Science and Technology, a polytechnic, Marist Polytechnic and Bigard Memorial Seminary.
 Some notable secondary schools in Enugu include the College of the Immaculate Conception (CIC) built in 1940, Holy Rosary College (HRC) built in 1943, Daughters of Divine Love (DDL) Colliery Comprehensive Secondary school, Queen's Secondary School, Federal Government College, Royal Crown Academy, Nsukka and the University of Nigeria Secondary school.
 University Teaching Hospital (UNTH) Enugu, under the university of Nigeria, is another university located in the city.